PSHE and Citizenship

 Our Programme of Study for PSHE education aims to develop skills and attributes such as resilience, self-esteem, risk-management, teamworking and critical thinking in the context of three core themes: health and wellbeing, relationships and living in the wider world (including economic wellbeing and aspects of careers education).

 Our PSHE education is taught as discrete sessions as part of a whole school approach with opportunities to enhance the learning through other subjects and events.
 While many subjects contribute to pupils’ personal and social development – just as all subjects contribute to pupils’ literacy – we understand the importance of teaching PSHE discretely to achieve continuity, progression and meaningful assessment.
-PSHE is integral to the development of children’s values in order for them to become a positive citizen in a forever changing community, therefore PSHE is an important part of collective worships where children’s spiritual, moral, social and cultural curiosity is stimulated, challenged and nurtured.
+PSHE is integral to the development of children’s values in order for them to become a compassionate and responsible citizen in a forever changing community, therefore PSHE is an important part of collective worships where children’s spiritual, moral, social and cultural curiosity is stimulated, challenged and nurtured.

 The curriculum that we have developed is based on guidance from the PSHE Association and is a spiral curriculum that builds on the knowledge pupils have previously acquired, including in other subjects, with regular feedback provided on pupil progress.
 We deliver the PSHE curriculum by utilising first hand experience and sharing good practice whilst reflecting the needs of our pupils.
 Our PSHE education also builds, where appropriate, on the statutory guidance outlined in the Relationships Education, Relationships and Sex Education (RSE) and Health Education.

 HeartSmart is used to enrich our delivery of PSHE.
-The program aims to build resilience, strengthen emotional intelligence and develop active empathy.
+The program aims to build resilience, strengthen emotional intelligence and develop active empathy and compassion.
 Fundamentally, it teaches our children to love and accept themselves as well as loving and respecting each other.
 Boris the HeartSmart robot provides a fun and interactive way to explore their hearts – as their heart is the thing that makes each child unique.

 I find it special when the teacher picks my name and I can share my answer to the class.
 School life is to teach me for the jobs of tomorrow and to make tons of friends on the way.